-Type Oral examination 4 Credits Grading scale Grade to a third 1
+Type Credits Grading scale Grade to a third 1

 An oral examination according to § 7 section 6 of approx. 45 minutes on the contents of two courses from Elective Module.

 A requirement for the Supplementary Course: Oral examination is the successful completion of the modules Basics Module and Specialisation Module and the required electives of Elective Module.